jonroby/mod-cli/README.md

 })
 ```

-Finally you can add that key to the reducer as well. `$ mod -s myKey -r myReducer`.
+Finally you can add a key to the reducer as well.
-(You can't set its value from the CLI.)
+`$ mod -s myKey -r myReducer`.

 ```
 const initialState = {